avblocks/avblocks-wiki/_sources/avblocks-for-cpp/getting-started-linux/developing-with-vscode.md

 # Developing with Visual Studio Code on Ubuntu

-This topic describes the steps needed to setup Visual Studio Code for AVBlocks development on Ubuntu.
-These steps have been verified to work on Ubuntu 22.04.3 LTS.
+This topic describes the steps needed to setup Visual Studio Code for AVBlocks development on Ubuntu Linux.

 ## Visual Studio Code